Complete Guide to Trekking in Andaman and Nicobar Islands

 6. Kalapathar Beach to Secret Beach Trek

-This serene trek starts at Kalapathar Beach, and ends at the Secret Beach.
-The trail follows the edge of the ocean hence you see some beautiful oceanic views on the way.
-Secret beach is a secluded cove on the south-eastern most point of Havelock.
+The trail starting from Kalapathar follows the edge of the ocean hence you see some beautiful oceanic views on the way.
+Secret Beach is a secluded cove on the southeastern point of Havelock Island.
 The terrain is mostly flat.
 This is a grainy beach so make sure to bring a mat or a bedsheet with you.
+This beach used to be very exclusive but is not so offbeat anymore.
+Nonetheless, the trek to this spot is great and worth it!

 Distance: 2 + kilometers